amaranth-lang/rfcs/text/0000-component-metadata.md

 }
 ```

-#### Annotation names and schema URLs
+#### Annotation schema URLs

 An `Annotation` schema must have a `"$id"` property, which holds an URL that serves as its unique identifier.
-This URL must have the following format:
+The following convention is required for the `"$id"` of schemas hosted at https://amaranth-lang.org, and suggested otherwise:

 `<protocol>://<domain>/schema/<package>/<version>/<path>.json`